eaglesky/CodingPractices/AlgorithmsReview.md

       - Sometimes it is good to have a final process to conquer the results of all the subproblems, which could help design subproblems that are easier to solve in less time. -- [Leetcode]Best Time to Buy And Sell Stock, generaliazation DP solution.
       - If the cache is multi-dimensional, like d[m][l], when coming up with the recursive formula, try considering its relation with all possible subproblems, like d[m-1][l], d[m][l-1], or a combination of them. -- [Lintcode]Maximum Subarray III.
       - Sometimes multi-dimensional cache in the recursive formula can be reduced to one-dimentional by fixing the other dimention(usually that requrires another iteration to get the final result). -- [Leetcode]Palindrome Partitioning II, Maximum Subarray III.
       - Sometimes need to maintain multiple db arrays, e.g. Let d[i][1] denote select the current element and d[i][0] denote not select.
 Or d[i][k] denote including the current element, and d[i][t] denote not including.
 This is often used for problems similar to 0-1 knapsack problem.
-This kind of problem can also be visualized, like in [Leetcode]Pain House II.
+This kind of problem can also be visualized, like in [Leetcode]Paint House II.
 [Leetcode]Maximum product subarray, house robber I, Target Sum, Paint House.
       - The recursive relation may not necessarily involve adjacent indices.
 Sometimes we need to come up with it by observing the pattern/attribute from the problem. -- [GeeksForGeeks]Longest Arithmetic Progression, sorted array.
   2. Implement the solution using DP/memoization.
     * Draw a graph to visualize dimentions, boundaries, and DP formula first.
     * If using DP and the path needs not to be returned, consider reducing the size of cache.
 For many problems the size can be reduced to one or two 1D arrays or even a few variables.
-A swap of array pointers is often used at the end of each iteration if two 1D arrays are used.
+A swap of array pointers is often used at the end of each iteration if two 1D arrays are used, or use the way in Paint House II.
+For more number of arrays, maintain a pointer array and rotate the pointers to the left.
+But we can save more space using following ways:
       - Previous visited element of the current array can be stored lazily to reduce two arrays to only one.-- [Leetcode]Edit Distance.
       ```
                a_i